 To attach the force transducers to the muscle, bend the curved needle of each suture, and tie the suture to the force transducer.
 Gently grab and lift a small amount of muscle with forceps, and insert the needle through the posterior part of the I1/I3 muscle up to the bent point of the needle.

 MED-over the shoulder: Talent shows the bent curved needle and the suture tied to the force transducer.
+Note: We did both a comparison shot of the curved needle before and after bending and a shot of the bent needle on suture tied to the force transducer.
+It would be good to include both shots in the video and put a text overlay on the comparison shot.
 (TEXT: “Unbent needle” and “Bent needle”)

 MED-over the shoulder: Talent inserts the needle through the posterior region of the I1/I3 muscle up to the bent point of the needle.